-Corfu Old Fortress was built by the Venetians during 15th century on a rocky peninsula, on the eastern side of the island.
+Corfu Old Fortress was built by the Venetians during the 15th century on a rocky peninsula, on the eastern side of the island.

 Corfu Town is separated from the fortress with an artificial moat, known as "contrafossa".
 Actually, there used to be a movable wooden bridge connecting the town with the fortress.
 But, in 1819, the British created the stable pathway that is used today, in order to easily get to the Old Fortress from the town.

 The location of the Old Fortress is strategic.
-It has a great view to both the coasts around it and the open sea.
+It has a great view of both the coasts around it and the open sea.
 At the same time, defense from the land was easy, too.

 But, how can you get to Corfu Old Fortress?